Biosolids

 Co-digestion takes liquid organic waste from restaurants and other sources and combines it with solids from the wastewater system.
 This mix is then digested to produce methane gas and biosolids.

-The benefits of using co-digestion:
+The benefits of using co-digestion are:

 In 2020, we worked with Australian Native Landscapes to build a garden at our education centre within Penrith Water Resource Recovery Facility.